Safe Harbor closes, day shelter opens

 “Safe Harbor receives no tax money, never has,” McDonald said.
 “Let me give you my personal feelings.
 We build thousands of high-end condos.
 We don’t build enough affordable housing and the government needs to take the lead in addressing that.
 As a whole, we need to do better.
 That’s partly on us as voters.
 We elected those people into office.”

 Wednesday morning Lt.
-Governor Garlin Gilchrist spoke via video conference with the Record-Eagle on a variety of issues related to COVID-19, including homelessness.
+Gov. Garlin Gilchrist spoke via video conference with the Record-Eagle on a variety of issues related to COVID-19, including homelessness.

 “Being housing insecure is one of the more difficult situations for people generally and that’s exacerbated by the risk of getting the virus,” Gilchrist said.
 “We didn’t direct homeless shelters to close.
 And we certainly want people to have resources.”

-Note: Clarification: Golubovski qualified for a hotel room voucher but did not received one after shelter volunteers and staff could not immediately reach officials responsible for approval.